Zinenda/ICLM/collections/_services/sea-freight.md

 ---
 title: Sea Freight
 icon: ship
-description: |-
+---

 Imports & Exports to all destinations

 Relationships & Accounts with all shipping lines

 LCL & FCL Consolidations/Break Bulk/Out of Gauge Cargo

 Clearing & Forwarding of all Sea shipments
----